 FAULKTON AREA ECONOMIC DEVELOPMENT CORPORATION

 The Infrastructure to Attract Industry

 Industrial parks are a valuable recruitment tool.
 But acquiring a large property and establishing the requisite infrastructure to attract companies is a major undertaking, particularly for a rural area.

 The people of Faulkton, South Dakota have long prioritized economic development.

-According to Trevor Cramer, economic development director for the Faulkton Area Economic Development Corporation (FAEDC), the town has had the goal of building an industrial park since the 1980s.
+According to Trevor Cramer, former economic development director for the Faulkton Area Economic Development Corporation (FAEDC), the town has had the goal of building an industrial park since the 1980s.
 The main difficulty was finding a suitable property close to city limits.

 A site one mile east of town with a conservation easement was eventually identified.
 FAEDC went through a 15-month process with the U.S. Fish and Wildlife Service to get the easement released so it could develop the property.